 Transferability Requirements

 The special address is subject to the same transferability requirements as any other address.
-You can user-gate, rate-limit, or apply any approval logic:
+You can user-gate, rate-limit, or apply any approval logic.

 Technical Implementation